 Profit exams can be carried out in written, oral, or written and oral, according to the methods indicated in the sheets of each teaching unit published on the pages of the website of the University related with the Master's degree course.
-On request, specific learning verification arrangements may be provided which take into account the needs of disabled students and students with specific learning disorders (D. S. A.), in accordance with art.
-20 paragraph 4 of the University Degree Regulation.
+On request, specific learning verification arrangements may be provided which take into account the needs of students with disabilities and specific learning disorders (D. S. A.), in accordance with art.
+20 paragraph 4 of the University Didactic Regulations.